Transient helix formation in semiflexible polymers without confinement effects: Results and Analysis:

 where $\mathbf{u}_i$ is the unit vector of $ \mathbf{U}_i = \mathbf{r}_i \times \mathbf{r}_{i+1}$.
-A perfect helix in the continuum picture with infinitesimal $\mathbf{r}_i, \mathbf{r}_{i+1}$ vectors will have vectors $\mathbf{u}_i$ pointing along the helix axis and hence will have a high value of $H4$.
+A compact tightly wound perfect helix in the continuum picture with infinitesimal $\mathbf{r}_i, \mathbf{r}_{i+1}$ vectors will have vectors $\mathbf{u}_i$ pointing along the helix axis, and hence $H4$ will have a value of $ \approx 1$.
 However, if one obtains a helical structure where half of the chain is right handed, and the rest of it is left-handed, $H4$ will be zero.
-Hence, we need the other parameter $H2$ to identify local helical order and one needs to obtain finite values of both $H4$ and $H2$ to identify the presence of a helix \cite{Sabeur2008,Kemp2002}.
-A simple semi-flexible polymer chain ($U_c=0$ \& $U_d=0$) shows H2,H4 values close to $0$ as expected for a chain bent due to thermal fluctuations.
-But the polymers with additional interactions $U_c$ or $U_d$ lead to the formation of transient helices with finite values of $H2, H4$.
+Hence, we need the other parameter $H2$ to identify local helical order \cite{Sabeur2008,Kemp2002}.
+A simple semi-flexible polymer chain ($u_c=0$ \& $u_d=0$) shows $H2, \,H4$ values $\approx 0$ (or negative values of $H2$) as expected for a chain locally bent due to thermal fluctuations.
+But the polymer chains with additional interactions $u_c$ or $u_d$ lead to the formation of transient helices with distinctly non-zero positive values of $H2, H4$.
 The time taken for the helix to form is $\approx 0.5\tau$.
+Note that $H2$ is equal to $\left< \cos (\phi) \right>$ where $\phi$ denotes the torsion angle, i.e. the angle between the planes formed by adjacent pair of the monomer-triplets along the length of the chain; the average is taken over the cosine of the various torsion angles formed along the length of the chain.

-We also investigated the emergence of helices for chains of $25$ and $100$ monomers, respectively (refer supplementary).
-A chain of $100$ monomers has approximately $5$ helical segments and thereby has relatively lower values of $H4$ since it may have different segments of opposing handedness.
+{ We also investigated the emergence of helices in chains of $N=25$ and $N=100$ monomers, respectively (refer supplementary data).
+A chain of $100$ monomers has approximately $5$ helical segments and thereby has relatively lower values of $H4$ in some of the independent runs, since different segments can form helices of opposing handedness.
+But the values of $H2$ obtained for $N=25$ or $N=100$ are comparable to that obtained for the $N=49$ polymer chain at time $t=2 \tau$.} Thus we establish that we indeed get helical conformations in our model semi-flexible polymer as long as we have long-ranged repulsive interactions between the monomers.